 Homebrew is a package manager that "installs the stuff you need that Apple (or your Linux system) didn't."
 It's a very useful collection of software packages, developer tools, and command line tools like node, git, wget, yarn, ffmpeg, youtube-dl, etc.

-Launch Terminal from Applications > Utilities.
+Launch the Terminal app from Applications > Utilities.

 Enter the following command into the Terminal window to launch the Homebrew installation script.

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"